 - Reference to the Company’s grievance and disciplinary procedures;

-The above list is the core details you should always have within your employment contracts.
+The above list is the core details you should always have within your early years contract of employment.
 You can also make reference to other documents within the employment contract.
-Such documents may include certain policies and procedures such as Safeguarding Children and a staff handbook.
+Such documents may include certain policies and procedures such as safeguarding children and a staff handbook.

 Remember as soon as an employee starts employment with you an employment contract has come into effect.
-Therefore it is imperative this is provided in writing to the employee to avoid any disagreements about what the employment contract constitutes.
+Therefore it is imperative this is provided in writing to the employee to avoid any disagreements about what the early years contract of employment constitutes.

 Making sure that the contract is signed by you as the employer and by the employee too is also very important.
-This confirms that both parties are in agreement with the terms and conditions laid out within the contract.
+This confirms that both parties are in agreement with the terms and conditions laid out within the early years contract of employment.
 A copy should be kept by the employee for their own records and you should keep one on the employee’s HR record for reference.

 Ofsted will expect all employment contracts to be signed and stored safely so they can review these if required at their next inspection.

-Sometimes not all terms of employment are found in the employment contract.
+Sometimes not all terms of employment are found in the early years contract of employment.
 In this situation such terms could be what are known as an implied term.
 Examples of an implied term can include:

 - Providing a safe and secure work environment for your employees;